 Scareware Threat Spreading Across The Internet

-November 18, 2009 by internetsafetycenter
+November 18, 2009

 Computer security researchers have discover a blackhat search engine optimization that is spreading scareware.
 The malware has infected over 200,000 computers already and spreading to vulnerable machines.
 The scareware tells you that your computer is infected with viruses, spyware, malware and trojans.
 It then stats that you need to purchase antivirus software for computer security.
 If you receive a message stating that a computer infection has occurred don’t believe it.
 Close IE and run your anti-malware or anti-spyware programs to remove the infection.
 This is all just a scam to get money and credit card numbers.